 - Once you have registered, you will be sent your initial billing information.

-- In order to be enrolled in the courses you've selected, you must attend check-in for the semester with which you have chosen to start your program; September (for fall enrollment), January (for spring enrollment), or May (for summer enrollment).
+- In order to be enrolled in the courses you have selected, you must attend check-in for the semester in which you have chosen to start your program: September (for fall enrollment), January (for spring enrollment), or May (for summer enrollment).

-If you have any questions regarding the policies and procedures described above, please contact the Admissions Office's assistant director for international students at email@example.com or at 617 747-2222.
+If you have any questions regarding the policies and procedures described above, please contact the Office of Admissions' assistant directors for international students at email@example.com or at 617 747-2222.
 You may also contact the returning student and special groups coordinator at firstname.lastname@example.org or at 617 747-2242 or the assistant director for educational programming in the Office of International Programs at 617 747-2700.

 Policy Regarding Selecting a Major and Private Lessons